AmineSeb/cafeteria-1/README.md

 - The system should be easy to use.
 - The response of the cafeteria staff should get to the users in no time.
 - The System should keep trace of the history of orders.
+- altering with the balance of customers should be secured.